docker/docs/engine/install/binaries.md

 ## Next steps

 - Continue to [Post-installation steps for Linux](linux-postinstall.md).
-- Take a look at the [Get started](../../get-started/index.md) training modules to learn  how to build an image and run it as a containerized application.
 - Review the topics in [Develop with Docker](../../develop/index.md) to learn how to build new applications using Docker.